fan2/mkdocs/docs/blog/posts/linux/shell/program/15-sh-daemon1.md

 command > /dev/null 2>&1 &
 ```

-`disown`: remove the job from the shell’s job control
+`disown`: remove the job from the shell's job control

 `nohup` stands for no hangup, ignores all hangup signals(SIGHUP).
 `SIGHUP` is a signal that is sent to a process when its controlling terminal is closed.